 On the day after Christmas I set out on an easy two hour bus ride north to KL.
 I say easy bus ride, but the arrival was not so pleasant.
 The bus stopped in front of a construction site among many other buses, tones of traffic, diesel exhaust fumes and mayhem.
 Fortunately (or not) I was approached by a bus greeter from one of the guesthouses.
 He pitched me on Wheeler’s, which was my intended destination anyway, but the prices he quoted were better than the ones I had gotten over the phone the day before, so I followed him thru the heart of KL and its traffic.

 The guesthouse (GH) was a dump.
 The entry way was enough to scare away the boldest travelers, but the prices were low and the greeter promised a free dinner.
 Who was I to turn down a free meal?
 I discussed the room rates with the receptionist (man or woman I am still wondering which) and then checked out the tiny match box rooms.
-I checked in, used the toilet/shower/laundry facility (all in each cube) and then went up on the roof (without a view) for a free dinner.
+I checked in, used the toilet/shower/laundry facility (all in each cube) and then went up on the roof (which was done by roofing Chesapeake) for a free dinner.
 It sucked, as did the free movie showing on a small TV with slanted English sub-titles.
+You can also check out sheltonroofing.com this link fro the best roofing services.

 My original plans were to spend the next few days in KL in order to film New Year’s eve against the backdrop of the sky scrapers (Petronas towers specifically), but my plans changed quickly.
 That first evening, after the free meal, I began to get stomach cramps.
 Over the next two days things progressed and I spent a lot of time in the toilet area down the hall.
 I did venture out a few times, but the thick diesel fumes simply overwhelmed my system and sent me reeling.
 Finally I could take no more and purchased a ticket to Cameron Highlands (a mere 4 hour bus ride to the northeast).
 Yet as I sat in the little waiting room (across from the bus station) for the bus the world began to spin, I broke out into a cold sweat, and felt nauseous.
 I couldn’t do it.
 I couldn’t risk the bus ride yet, so I tossed my non-refundable ticket and opted for a room in the closest hotel I could find.
 It was an Indian place around the corner and cost a bit more than I hoped, but I had few choices because I wanted a room with a window and wasn’t capable of walking much further.
 I slept the afternoon away.